jchip/fynjs/packages/aveazul/README.md

 - `catchReturn(value)` - Catch and return value
 - `get(propertyPath)` - Retrieve property value
 - `disposer(fn)` - Create a disposer for use with AveAzul.using() for resource cleanup
+- `any()` - Resolves when any promise in the iterable resolves, rejecting if all reject
+- `all()` - Like Promise.all(), resolves when all promises resolve, rejects if any reject
+- `call(propertyName, ...args)` - Call a method on the resolved value with the provided arguments
+- `asCallback(callback, options?)` - Register a Node-style callback that handles the resolution or rejection

 ### Static Methods